 What choices do you have when searching for your “When?”
 You can complete existing tasks in less time, you can drop some existing tasks, or you can (at least temporarily) add more committed time to your days.
 Solutions exist, of course, but they must be explicitly sought and established.

-And last and very importantly is your “Why.”
+And last and very important is your “Why.”
 To be able to keep up one’s motivation through all the hard times, the setbacks, the illnesses, and the breaks in routine such as those forced by vacations or business travel, you must have at your core a clear answer to, “Why am I doing this?”
 I ask that you start thinking about this now.
-To give it its full due, however, I will do an entire post just on the “Why” of change.

-And a request before I sign off: please share with me (with all of us) your own experiences in following through on resolutions or change in general.
-Also, harkening back to the last post, let me know if you conducted your personal inventory of what might have gone off track in your life that you feel should be addressed.
+And a request before I sign off: please share with me (with all of us) your own experiences in following through on resolutions or changes in general.

 Thanks and take care,